 Daniel’s mouth twitched in a smile as he opened the door, holding it for Jack.
 “Fun?
 Sitting there with your pole in your hand, contemplating the peaceful surroundings?
 I could do that at home.”

 Jack was startled, but highly pleased, and he struggled between several comebacks.
-“It’s always better when you do that with someone else,” he said, walking past Daniel and into the hall, silently cheering at the fact that he’d just startled Daniel into another incarnation.
+“It’s always better when you do that with someone else,” he said, walking past Daniel and into the hall, silently cheering at the fact that Daniel was not blushing, but grinning his fool head off.